shaid85/test-mern/README.md

 ##  Just Test Express server run on Vercel
 # Test Resuld:-
-### - Production grade Mern not suitable on vercel.
+### - Production grade Mern backend not suitable on vercel.
+### - only Frontend part can host on vercel
 ### - So try on render,heroku etc